sreegudala/sreegudala.github.io/index.md

 I grew up in the Houston area and attended The University of Texas at Austin where I obtained my B.S. in Physics with a focus on Nuclear Engineering.
 I started the CSEM program in Fall 2023.
 My current research interests lie in the simulation and modeling of advanced nuclear reactors.
 I work with [Dr. Kevin Clarno](https://www.me.utexas.edu/people/faculty-directory/clarno).
-You can find out more about our work here [Molten Salt Reactor Initiative](https://sites.utexas.edu/msrdt/).<br>
+You can find out more about our work here: [Molten Salt Reactor Initiative](https://sites.utexas.edu/msrdt/).<br>